Professionalism in the speech of people of different professions

 1. Work with text

 Aunt Polya is a surgeon, and my mother is the head of the factory outpatient clinic.
 As soon as they meet, a conversation begins between them, in which ordinary words are replaced by medical ones.
-Before I could get in, Aunt Polya asked me:
+Before I could enter, Aunt Polya asked me:

-- How about your tooth?
-Have you had a filling already?
+-How about your tooth?
+Have you already had a filling done?

-It was only then that I realized what was the matter: a week ago I had a toothache and they treated it at the clinic.
+Only then did I understand what was going on: a week ago I had a toothache and they treated it at the clinic.

-But, in my opinion, it is much easier instead of the words caries and put a filling to ask: "Did you cure the tooth?"
+But, in my opinion, it’s much easier to ask instead of the words caries and put a filling: “Have you cured the tooth?”
 But I didn't argue!
-You won't convince them.
+You can't convince them.

-Is the hero of this story right that professional words should not be used at all?
+Is the hero of this story right that there is no need to use professional words at all?

-What words did you learn in class today?
+What words did you learn about in class today?

 VI.
 Reflection.